siderolabs/talos/website/content/docs/v0.14/Reference/kernel.md

 ### Available Talos-specific parameters

+#### `ip`

+  Initial configuration of the interface, routes, DNS, NTP servers.

+  Full documentation is available in the [Linux kernel docs](https://www.kernel.org/doc/Documentation/filesystems/nfs/nfsroot.txt).

+  `ip=<client-ip>:<server-ip>:<gw-ip>:<netmask>:<hostname>:<device>:<autoconf>:<dns0-ip>:<dns1-ip>:<ntp0-ip>`

+  Talos will use the configuration supplied via the kernel parameter as the initial network configuration.
+  This parameter is useful in the environments where DHCP doesn't provide IP addresses or when default DNS and NTP servers should be overridden before loading machine configuration.
+  Partial configuration can be applied as well, e.g. `ip=<:::::::<dns0-ip>:<dns1-ip>:<ntp0-ip>` sets only the DHCP and DNS servers.
 #### `panic`

   The amount of time to wait after a panic before a reboot is issued.